 10. Do Free Zones only allow companies from one type of industry?

 It is common for Free Zones to specialise in one industry.
 For instance, TwoFour54 in Abu Dhabi is a media Free Zone which houses many well known media companies, Dubai Healthcare City is specifically targeted at Healthcare providers and suppliers.
 It is important to research the Free Zone that you are interested in and ensure that your business will be a good fit.
 Ultimately your business will benefit from working in an environment where business opportunities can be shared and the networking is a common practice.

 It’s worth noting that some industries are not suitable or permitted to set up in a free zone, so do your homework first and speak to an expert.

 Freezone not for you?

 Prefer to set up an onshore company?
 Read our blog Business set up information UAE.
 James Swallow shares his in-depth knowledge of the key steps and considerations surrounding all types of company formation in the UAE.

 James Swallow is Commercial Director of PRO Partner Group.
-PRO Partner Group specialises in company formation in Abu Dhabi, Dubai, the wider UAE, Qatar and Oman.
+PRO Partner Group specialises in company formation in Abu Dhabi, Dubai, the wider UAE and Oman.
 In particular the team specialize in Onshore Company set up.
 They can also advise on Free Zone company set up.